What is necrotizing colitis?

 In NC, part of the tissue in your colon dies.
 Only a part of the wall of the colon might die.
 Or the whole thickness of the wall might die.
 This happens when the cells on the wall of your colon don’t get enough blood and oxygen.

-NC is a very uncommon condition.
+NC in adults is a very uncommon condition.
 It only happens if a health problem with the colon leads to trouble with blood flow.
 This happens most often with colon cancer.
 Colon cancer is most likely to happen in older adults.
 The cancer can block and reduce blood flow.
 This can cause cell death.

 What causes necrotizing colitis?